LADCO/modeling-in-the-cloud/README.md

 # Resources

-* [https://github.com/LADCO/modeling-in-the-cloud/wiki Wiki](Wiki) - workgroup charter, membership, and meeting minutes
+* [Wiki](https://github.com/LADCO/modeling-in-the-cloud/wiki) - workgroup charter, membership, and meeting minutes
-* [https://github.com/LADCO/modeling-in-the-cloud/issues](Issues) - technical discussion forum on using the cloud for air quality modeling
+* [Issues](https://github.com/LADCO/modeling-in-the-cloud/issues) - technical discussion forum on using the cloud for air quality modeling
 * Code Repository - source code and scripts for modeling and analysis in the cloud